denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 Train accuracy is higher than test accuracy.
 This is a sign of overfitting.
 Unfortunately, I did not have enough computational time to better analyze the landscape of hyperparameters in order to reduce overfitting.
 Model_2 was just an attempt to reduce complexity (reducing the number of conv-filters).

 ![Loss](/plots/loss.png)
+The loss function is not yet stabilized, so the training could have go on ...